 The project manager creates the project structure, which must meet the project needs throughout its phases.
 The project organizational structure, however, cannot be too rigid or too loose but strike the right balance between those two points.
 The object of a project organization is to help the team achieve the project goal and do their best.
 Therefore, a project manager must analyze their team members’ strengths from the start and, when assigned, ask them if they’re comfortable in their roles.

-While the project organization chart fosters collaboration in a cost-effective way, avoiding duplication and overlaps of effort, it has only limited value.
-That’s because it is only illustrating a hierarchical relationship among the team, not how they’ll do the work.
+While the project organization chart fosters collaboration cost-effectively, avoiding duplication and overlaps of effort, it has only limited value.
+That’s because it only illustrates a hierarchical relationship among the team, not how they’ll do the work.
 That said, it is still a valuable tool and part of any well-planned project or portfolio.

 Organizational Chart Template & Example